shrimp and corn with cheese grits

 - 4 teaspoons extra-virgin olive oil

-- Kernels from 6 ears sweet corn (see how to cut-off the kernels here), about 4 cups
+- Kernels from 6 ears sweet corn, about 4 cups

 - pinch ground chipotle or cayenne pepper